mikes802/Marketing-Analytics-Case-Study/Script Check.md

 Just by saying this I now realize that is not what Danny was asking for.
 He wants to know the percentage of values BEFORE the value in the current row.
 That is definitely the job of PERCENT_RANK.

 There's another way to handle the 0% issue.
 Danny uses a `CASE WHEN` clause.
-So let's do that and I
+So let's do that, then I'll double-check that my answers match Danny's, and I can move on.